prometheus/docs/content/docs/operating/configuration.md

 * `__meta_triton_machine_server_id`: the server UUID for the target container

 ```
-# The information to access the Triton discovery API
+# The information to access the Triton discovery API.

 # The account to use for discovering new target containers.
 account: <string>

-# The dns suffix which should be applied to target containers.
+# The DNS suffix which should be applied to target containers.
 dns_suffix: <string>

 # The Triton discovery endpoint (e.g. 'cmon.us-east-3b.triton.zone').
 This is